cksource/ckeditor-cs-on-premises-infrastructure/quick-start/README.md

 - [Git installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-On-Premises Quick-Start installation will download few docker images with about 2GB in size.
-Similar space on your disk is also required.
+On-Premises Quick-Start installation will download a few docker images with about 2GB in size.
+Similar free space on your disk is hence required.

 ## Setup steps
 1. Make sure that Docker Desktop is running.
 You can check the Docker tray icon to see the current status.

-2. Verify if you have all needed tools installed by running this command in your terminal:
+2. Verify if you have all necessary eded tools installed by running this command in your terminal:
 ```
 docker -v && docker-compose -v && node -v && npm -v && git --version
 ```